angelobono/bono-llm-coding-agents/README.md

 **PHP LLM Coding Agents**
 Automated multi-agent architecture for code generation, analysis, and orchestration.
-I can support various AI providers with custom implementation, the default is using an OllamaProvider.
+It can support various AI providers with custom implementation, the default is using an OllamaProvider.
 This project is in an experimental state, but already usable.

 Find more details in the [HTML-documentation](https://angelobono.github.io/bono-llm-coding-agents/).